yehia67/documentation/iri/0.1/concepts/transaction-validation.md

 During a [weighted random walk](root://the-tangle/0.1/concepts/tip-selection.md), the bundle validator checks the bundle of transactions for the following:

 - The value of any transaction in the bundle doesn’t exceed the total global supply
-- The total value of all transactions in the bundle is 0 (inputs and outputs are balanced)
+- The total value of all transactions in the bundle is 0 (all IOTA tokens that are withdrawn are also deposited into other addresses)
-- Any signatures are valid in value transactions
+- Any signatures in value transactions are valid

 ### Ledger validator

-The ledger validator makes sure that double-spends are never confirmed
+The ledger validator makes sure that double-spends are never confirmed.

 During a [weighted random walk](root://the-tangle/0.1/concepts/tip-selection.md), the ledger validator checks that each bundle does not lead to a double-spend by checking the values of all addresses in a bundle.
 If a double-spend is found, the weighted random walk steps back one transaction and finds another route to a tip transaction.